Azure/Azure-Hacks/chapters/chapter-2/README.md

 > [!CAUTION]
 > For all the following topics there are slides available for the instructor (and these will be shared with the participants): <https://microsofteur-my.sharepoint.com/:p:/g/personal/joergjo_microsoft_com/EeK5S2BZyuRFu1kN-t9ICuEBPcywO-wWjh9YcKepB9tEQQ?e=YQYUAp>

-### Public IP Address

-A public IP address is a globally unique IP address that is reachable from the internet.
-You can associate a public IP address with a VM to enable communication with the internet.
-Azure provides dynamic and static public IP addresses.

-### Bastion

-Azure Bastion is a fully managed PaaS service that provides secure and seamless RDP and SSH access to your VMs directly through the Azure Portal.
-Azure Bastion is provisioned directly in your VNet and supports all VMs in your VNet using SSL without any exposure through public IP addresses.

 ## IaC Overview

 Objective: Understand the basic concept of IaC and its benefits.